simple-crypto/simple-website/vision.md

 formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes [\[KL14\]](#KL14).
-As a result, in a vast majority of the cases, the recommended practice nowadays is to use open and standardized primitives together with provably secure modes of operation rather than closed-source ones.
+As a result, in a vast majority of the cases, the recommended practice nowadays is to use open and standardized primitives together with provably secure modes of operation rather than closed source ones.

 **From algorithms to implementations**